Viki-coding/Dungarvan-Health-Clinic/README.md

 <img width="900" alt="Screenshot 2024-07-25 at 17 34 25" src="https://github.com/user-attachments/assets/9b930ba0-c06a-479e-8778-0229d0308514">

 ## Future Implementation Section
-This site could be development in the future with the patients making their own on-line bookings.
+This site could be developed in the future with the patients making their own on-line bookings.
 Payments could be made on-line with a history of invoices paid so the user can claim it back on their tax relief rather than having physical pieces of paper stored in random places at home.
 Patients could access Downloadable patient information sheets.
 List of available services and doctors could expand.